 While we know you probably are strategizing, it might actually save you some time in the long run to organize and outline your actual content marketing plan.
 How?
 Well, some of what you are doing may be extraneous -- having a strategy that requires you to provide some hard data as to what's working and what isn't may just allow you to quit spending time on a particular action that is just not working.
 That's right - this could essentially take something off your to-do list, leaving you with more time to focus on what is working.

 In order to help you prepare your content marketing strategy, we've put together a list of what we think is most important to consider:

 1. Audience: Who are you selling to?

 First and foremost, know who your audience is.
 Your brand undoubtedly has a target audience that you truly believe would benefit from your products and services.
 What do you know about them already that can help you figure out how to approach them online?
-Are they a within a certain age range?
+Are they within a certain age range?
 What are their industries?
-What type of location base do they have – local, national, global?
+What type of location base do they have -- local, national, global?
 Answering these questions can help you figure out exactly what niche to supply with your content.

 Next, you need to find out where your audience hangs out online.
 LinkedIn groups?
 Pinterest boards focusing on interior decorating?
 Are members of your audience commenting on certain blogs or forums?
 Do they spend more time on Facebook or Twitter?